 As dogs age, so do their brains.
-And with aging can come cognitive decline.
+And with aging can come cognitive decline, or dog dementia.
 As health care for companion animals continues to improve, dogs are living longer than they used to, leaving more time and opportunity for cognitive changes to occur.
 One of the manifestations of cognitive decline is a condition called canine cognitive dysfunction syndrome (CCDS), which is eerily similar to Alzheimer’s Disease in humans.

 “Recent research shows that aging changes for dogs as it relates to cognitive decline are remarkably similar to humans that suffer from cognitive changes, specifically Alzheimer’s Disease,” said Dr. Stephanie McGrath, veterinary neurologist at the James L. Voss Veterinary Teaching Hospital.

-Canine cognitive dysfunction syndrome occurs in 35% of dogs over eight years old, so if your dog is getting up there in age, it’s important to be on the lookout for signs of cognitive decline and see your veterinarian if you notice any changes.
+Canine cognitive dysfunction syndrome occurs in 35% of dogs over eight years old, so if your dog is getting up there in age, it’s important to be on the lookout for signs of dementia and see your veterinarian if you notice any changes.
 Early recognition of abnormal behavior is essential because diseases like canine cognitive dysfunction syndrome are degenerative.
 This means that as the disease progresses, the outward clinical signs worsen.
-Deterioration in the brain is irreversible, emphasizing the importance of catching signs early.
+Deterioration in the brain is irreversible, emphasizing the importance of catching signs of dog dementia early.

 “Oftentimes dogs are diagnosed once they’ve shown a lot of clinical signs, but the ideal time to intervene is earlier on,” said Dr. Lisa Bartner, veterinary neurologist at the James L. Voss Veterinary Teaching Hospital.